DariaKern/Chicks4FreeID/README.md

 2. We train MegaDescriptor-L-384's underlying architecture; a Swin-Transformer, in the same way it has been used to build the MegaDescriptor-L-384, but now on our own dataset.

    `timm.create_model('swin_large_patch4_window12_384')`
-3. We train a generic Vision Transformer (ViT-B/16) as a fully supervised baseline
+3. We train a Vision Transformer (ViT-B/16) as a fully supervised baseline, and focus on embeddings by replacing the classifier head with a linear layer.

    `from torchvision.models import vit_b_16`